 Appropriate student responses to other's misbehavior: 1.
 Ignore 2.
 Walk away 3.
 Ask them to stop 4.
-Get an adult school suspension may be used under the following provisions:
+Get an adult suspension will be considered an authorized unexcused absence(s).
+In accordance, with public act 99-0456, out of school suspension may be used under the following provisions: